 Step 2: Name an FSO.

-Appoint a Facility Security Officer (or FSO), who will be in charge of not only navigating the FCL process but also maintaining the facility clearance throughout the life of the contract, which requires ensuring that the company adheres to the federal requirements regarding classified information, as outlined in the National Industrial Security Program Operating Manual (NISPOM) and others referenced by your particular DD 254 as required.
+Appoint a Facility Security Officer (FSO), who will be in charge of not only navigating the FCL process but also maintaining the facility clearance throughout the life of the contract, which requires ensuring that the company adheres to the federal requirements regarding classified information, as outlined in 32 CFR Part 117, National Industrial Security Program Operating Manual (NISPOM) and others referenced by your particular DD 254 as required.
 The FSO must be a U.S. citizen employee, and while the role can be a full-time position at larger companies, smaller companies usually add it to the responsibilities of a current employee who already works in an administrative or facilities management role.
 (Note that while the FSO must be an employee, some FSO responsibilities can be outsourced.)
 In most cases, the FSO will also need to be able to pass a government background check, as the FSO will typically be required to be cleared to the same level (confidential, secret or top secret) as the FCL.

 Step 3: Find your local DCSA rep.

 After you have your DD 254 and have designated an FSO, the rest of the clearance process can be simple for the typical U.S.-owned company.
 Your next step should be reaching out to your local Defense Counterintelligence Security Agency (DCSA) field office through the agency’s website to get in touch with your representative.
 It’s that person’s job to actively assist you in getting your facility cleared.

 Look up the FCL Orientation Handbook, provided by the DCSA.
 It will walk you through the process start to finish, which can be as little as 45 days from the time the DCSA accepts your sponsorship package.
 Starting with a phone meeting, the DCSA rep will guide your FSO through the deadlines and identify which documents and forms will need to be submitted based on your company’s business structure.